How to Make Candles with Fragrance Oils: A Step-by-Step Guide

 • Candle fragrance oils: These are key for creating great-smelling candles.

 When it comes to candle oils, quality really matters.
 Using high-quality oils like those from Africa Imports can make a big difference in how your candles smell.
 Good fragrance oils blend well with the wax and give off a strong, long-lasting scent.
-They're specially made for candles, so they work better than regular perfumes or essential oils.
+They're specially made for candles, so they work better than regular perfume oils or essential oils.

 Remember, the better your materials, especially your fragrance oils, the better your finished candles will be.
 Now that you have everything ready, let's move on to setting up your workspace.